Technology has revolutionized teaching and learning. Lectures and seminars no longer have to be confined to the classroom.

 The Open University is Britain’s largest online university.
 In the US, the University of Phoenix-Arizona was ranked first in 2016, with 128,410 students taking only distance learning courses.

-16. In 2017, BlackBoard had the largest LMS (learner management system) market share in the US and Canada, with 28% of institutions using it.
+16. In 2019, Canvas had the largest LMS (learner management system) market share in the US, with 31.9% of institutions using it.

-What’s more, colleges that used BlackBoard claimed 37% of student enrolments.
-Moodle, which, unlike BlackBoard, is open source, had the second largest market share of institutions (25%).
-The Instructure Canvas platform was the second largest by enrolments with 27%.
+BlackBoard claimed the second place with 29.5%.
+Moodle, which, unlike BlackBoard, is open source, had the third largest market share of institutions (17.1%).

 LMSs, also known as virtual learning environments, allow instructors to upload lecture notes, PowerPoint presentations, writing assignments, and even taped lectures!
 Students have easy access to course materials, while instructors can now spend their time more effectively.
 No wonder pretty much any higher education institution in Europe and North America uses one.